-Profiles RNS is a Semantic Web application that uses the Resource Description Framework (RDF) data model.
+The focus of our initial production version of Profiles RNS was adopting Semantic Web standards, based on the Resource Description Framework (RDF) data model.
 In RDF, every entity (e.g., person, publication, concept) is given a unique URI.
-Entities are linked together using "triples" that contain three URIs--a subject, predicate, and object.
+Entities are linked together (Linked Open Data) using "triples" that contain three URIs--a subject, predicate, and object.
 For example, the URI of a Person can be connected to the URI of a Concept through a predicate URI of hasResearchArea.
 An instance of Profiles RNS can have millions of URIs and triples.
 Semantic Web applications use an ontology, which describes the classes and properties used to define entities and link them together.
 Profiles RNS uses the VIVO Ontology, which was developed as part of an NIH-funded grant to be a standard for academic and research institutions.
-A growing number of sites around the world are adopting research networking platforms that use the VIVO Ontology.
-Because RDF can link different triple-stores that use the same ontology, software developers are able to create tools that span multiple institutions and data sources.
+The combination of Linked Open Data and the VIVO Ontology makes data in Profiles RNS Findable, Accessible, Interoperable, and Reusable (FAIR).